Global Well-Posedness and Numerical Approximation of a Coupled Darcy-Convection-Diffusion System with Exponential Nonlinearity: Existence and uniqueness results for the weak solution

 Since the initial data satisfies $c_0 \ge 0$, it follows that $\tilde{c}(0) = \min\{0, c_0\} = 0$.
 Consequently, we get $\|\tilde{c}(\tau)\| = 0$ for all $\tau \in (0,\infty)$, which implies that $c(t, \boldsymbol{x}) \geq 0$ for almost every $(t, \boldsymbol{x}) \in (0,\infty) \times \Omega$.
 Next, to prove $c_{\ell}$ is upper bounded we define $\tilde{c}_{\ell} = \max\{0,\, c_{\ell} - M_{2}\}$.
 Then, using $\phi = \tilde{c}$ as a test function in \eqref{weak2-ell} we obtain

-Once again, the convection term vanishes due to integration by parts with the continuity equation and boundary conditions.
-Then dropping the non-negative terms from the left-hand side and integrating with respect to time from $0$ to $t \in (0,\infty)$, we obtain:
+Once again, the convection term vanishes due to integration by parts and the divergence free condition with boundary conditions for $\boldsymbol{u}_{\ell}.$ Then, dropping the non-negative terms from the left-hand side and integrating with respect to time from $0$ to $t \in (0,\infty)$, we obtain:

 The initial data $c_0 \le M_2$ implies $\tilde{c}(0) = \max\{0, c_0 - M_2\} = 0$.
 Using this in the above inequality, we get $\tilde{c}_{\ell}(t) = 0$ for all $t \in (0,\infty)$, which implies that $c_{\ell}(t, \boldsymbol{x}) \leq M_2$ a.e in $(0,\infty) \times \Omega$.
 This concludes the proof of the maximum principle. \end{proof} \begin{remark} In the nonreactive case (i.e., $\kappa = 0$), if the initial data satisfies $0 < M_1 \leq c_{0}(\boldsymbol{x}) \leq M_2$ almost every $\boldsymbol{x} \in \Omega$, then the lower bound is preserved.
 Specifically, by employing the arguments of Lemma \ref{max principle} with the test function $\tilde{c}_{\ell} = \min\{0, c_{\ell} - M_1\}$, one can show that